backtrace-labs/backtrace-javascript/packages/browser/README.md

 ### Callbacks

 #### BeforeSend
-Method that when implemented will be the last possible point in which the BacktraceReport can be modified (attributes added or deleted, additonal attachments added).
-If a BacktraceReport is returned from the function that will be the report sent, if a null is returned the report is skipped.
+Use BeforeSend to modify an error report.
+BeforeSend will be called at the last possible point in which the BacktraceReport can be modified (attributes added or deleted, additonal attachments added).
+The BacktraceReport returned from this function will be the error report sent.
+If a null is returned the report will be skipped.

 #### FilterReport